 Whaling as a Business: Its Finance, Organization, and Management

 Eric Hilt – Associate Professor of Economics, Wellesley College

 How were whaling businesses organized and managed?
 What lessons does the whaling industry hold for modern firms?
-This lecture will explore the evolution of whaling as a business, from its earliest origins in the colonial era, to its peak in the 1850s.
-The business strategies pursued in different eras will be examined, and the experiment of organizing whaling ventures as corporations undertaken in several different ports will be analyzed.
-The central role of ownership incentives among the agents organizing the voyages will be highlighted.Whaling was an extraordinarily risky business, and its contracts and organizational forms adapted in response.
+This lecture explored the evolution of whaling as a business, from its earliest origins in the colonial era, to its peak in the 1850s.
+The business strategies pursued in different eras was examined, and the experiment of organizing whaling ventures as corporations undertaken in several different ports was analyzed.
+The central role of ownership incentives among the agents organizing the voyages was highlighted.Whaling was an extraordinarily risky business, and its contracts and organizational forms adapted in response.

 Michael P. Dyer, Senior Maritime Historian, New Bedford Whaling Museum

 There were seven ports in the New Bedford Port District and while each engaged in whaling, the agents from those ports adopted different strategies to bring their products to market.
 The most successful agents in the larger ports like Fairhaven and New Bedford customized their voyages to the needs of the market and maintained a large enough fleet of ships to mix up the intent and destination of their voyages.
 Agents made business connections with specific refiners and retailers to meet the unique needs of the market.
 For example, Westport agents dealt almost exclusively with New York refiners.
 Some New Bedford agents dealt with London, some with Bremen, some with Havre.
 Some dealt with other agents in New Bedford, Boston, Albany, Baltimore, and Philadelphia.
 Attendees learned about how the New Bedford Port District dealt in a highly specialized product and discovered the documents that clearly demonstrated the management techniques employed.

 Whaling Ventures – Harvard Business School Case Study

 Jonas P. Akins, Co-Author